 Oil Sands – The material extracted from the ground is a mixture of bitumen and sand (or other aggregates).
-For strict comparability with other types of mines, we would like to report the quantity of this mixture that is extracted.
-However, it is rarely reported, and the documents typically state the amount of bitumen that is extracted from the mixture, which is often a small fraction of the total.
+For strict comparability with other types of mines and quarries, we would like to report the quantity of this mixture that is extracted.
+However, it is rarely reported, and the documents typically state the amount of bitumen that is extracted from the mixture, which is often a small fraction (typically 8-12%) of the total.
 Therefore, we will use the amount of bitumen produced.
-Some projects may report both the mined bitumen and the processed product which is ready to ship via pipeline or rail.
+Some projects may report both the mined bitumen and the refined/processed product which is ready to ship via pipeline or rail.
 If available, please report the former to ensure consistency across projects.
-The figures are often reported using volumes (barrels or m3).
+The figures are often reported using volumetric units (barrels or m3).
+To report in a standardised metric, an assumed density of 1 tonne per cubic metre or 0.159 tonnes per barrel is acceptable.
 If reporting volume, please add the units or add an asterisk (*) to highlight that value is not the standard unit (tonnes per day).
-To report in a standardised metric, an assumed density of 1 tonne per cubic metre or 0.159 tonnes per barrel is acceptable.

 Peat – Most projects’ documents do not mention the production rate.
-Two projects which do (Pasquia Bog Peat Harvest Project & Peat Mine - Ramsay Point Bog) provide volume (m3).
+Two projects which do (Pasquia Bog Peat Harvest Project & Peat Mine - Ramsay Point Bog) provide production rates in volumetric units (m3).
 Please note the volume in the spreadsheet and highlight with an *.

 Uranium – Projects often provide the amount of yellowcake (output from the milling/leaching stage) rather than the quantity of ore processed.
-Please note this distinction while collecting data on uranium mines.
+Please be careful of this distinction while collecting data on uranium mines and highlight with an * if reporting the amount of yellow cake.

 Other materials – Please use your best judgement, leave a comment bubble, and check with Ben/Sugeet.